abhimita/udacity-algorithms/README.md

 The purpose of an HTTP Router is to take a URL path like "/", "/about", or "/blog/2019-01-15/my-awesome-blog-post" and figure out what content to return.
 In a dynamic web server, the content will often come from a block of code called a handler

-7. Auto complete using Trie

-Here we are using a trie data structure to autocomplete words as prefixes are typed in.

-Every directory had two subdirectories.

-1. `src`: contains the source code for the solution
-2. `test`: unit test cases.
-For unit test Python's `unittest` module is used.